 Best ways to reduce costs and streamline efforts

-For example, many banks and credit unions offer accounts specifically for nonprofits or community groups.
+Many banks and credit unions, for example, offer accounts specifically for nonprofits or community groups.
 Online banking services that align with your accounting system are another plus, as are convenient branch locations and hours.
-You'll also want to be comfortable with the institution's ethical standards.
+You also will want to be comfortable with the institution's ethical standards.

 As you're considering the options, take the following factors into account.

 What banking ethical standards should your nonprofit expect?

 A City AM article notes that law, ethics and culture must be aligned for the banking sector to be worthy of customers’ trust.

 "All three — law, ethics and culture — need to be fully aligned, and aligned in the interests of the customer that the banking sector exists to serve.
 This is not about banks being trusted.
 It is about banks being trustworthy . . . a trustworthy banking sector supports growth and prosperity across the economy, and trust is surely a core competitive advantage for any financial center.”

 Look for a bank that publishes it ethical standards and, based upon your best assessment, appears to follow those accepted ethical guidelines.
 Their openness to external review and challenge, especially with the larger banks, is a clue to how ethical they really are.

 Most banks and credit unions offer several types of business checking/current and savings accounts.
 Selecting the best accounts for your organization depends on a number of factors, including your average monthly balances, number of deposits, checks paid, and incoming and outgoing electronic payments.